MrowrLib/observant.py/README.md

 - `ObservableList[T]`: Observable wrapper around a list
 - `ObservableDict[K, V]`: Observable wrapper around a dictionary
 - `ObservableProxy[T]`: Wraps a dataclass or object and exposes its fields as observables
-- `UndoableObservable[T]`: Adds undo/redo support to any observable

 ## Quick Examples